jsh1/glint/mg/README.md

 subclasses for that.
 This simplifies the API, and thus the app's user interface.

-- The enabled (aka hidden) property is not animatable.
-This allows hidden subtrees to be pruned before they get to the render tree.

 - Coordinate space is relative to top-left corner, on both Mac and iOS.

-- 2D only for now, but don't do anything that stops 2.5D later.
+- 2D only for now, but doesn't have anything that prevents 2.5D later.